-As introductory to these interrogatories which Judge Douglas propounded to me at Ottawa, he read a set of resolutions which he said Judge Trumbull and myself had participated in adopting, in the first Republican State convention, held at Springfield, in October, 1852.
-He insisted that I and Judge Trumbull, and perhaps the entire Republican party, were responsible for the doctrines contained in the set of resolutions which he read, and I understand that it was from that set of resolutions that he deduced the interrogatories which he propounded to me, using these resolutions as a sort of authority for propounding those questions to me.

-Now I say here to-day that I do not answer his interrogatories because of their springing at all from that set of resolutions which he read.
+As introductory to these interrogatories which Judge Douglas propounded to me at Ottawa, he read a set of resolutions which he said Judge Trumbull and myself had participated in adopting, in the first Republican State Convention, held at Springfield in October, 1854.
+He insisted that I and Judge Trumbull, and perhaps the entire Republican party, were responsible for the doctrines contained in the set of resolutions which he read, and I understand that it was from that set of resolutions that he deduced the interrogatories which he propounded to me, using these resolutions as a sort of authority for propounding those questions to me. say here to-day that I do not answer his interrogatories because of their springing at all from that set of resolutions which he read.
 I answered them because Judge Douglas thought fit to ask them.
 I do not now, nor ever did, recognize any responsibility upon myself in that set of resolutions.

-When I replied to him on that occasion, I assured him that I never had anything to do with them.
-I repeat here to-day, that I never in any possible form had anything to do with that set of resolutions.
-It turns out, I believe, that those resolutions were never passed at any convention held in Springfield.
-It turns out that they were never passed at any convention or any public meeting that I had any part in at Springfield, that did pass some resolutions.
-But so little did I really know of the proceedings of that convention, or what set of resolutions they had passed, though having a general knowledge that there had been such an assemblage of men there, that when Judge Douglas read the resolutions.
-I really did not know but that they had been the resolutions passed then and there.
+I replied to him on that occasion, I assured him that I never had anything to do with them.
+I repeat here to-day that I never in any possible form had anything to do with that set of resolutions. turns out, I believe, that those resolutions were never passed in any convention held in Springfield.

+It turns out that they were never passed at any convention or any public meeting that I had any part in.
+I believe it turns out, in addition to all this, that there was not, in the fall of 1854, any convention holding a session in Springfield, calling itself a Republican State Convention; yet it is true there was a convention, or assemblage of men calling themselves a convention, at Springfield, that did pass some resolutions.
+But so little did I really know of the proceedings of that convention, or what set of resolutions they had passed, though having a general knowledge that there had been such an assemblage of men there, that when Judge Douglas read the resolutions, I really did not know but they had been the resolutions passed then and there.
 I did not question that they were the resolutions adopted.
 For I could not bring myself to suppose that Judge Douglas could say what he did upon this subject without knowing that it was true.
-I contented myself, on that occasion, with denving, as I truly could, all connection with them, not denving or affirming whether they were passed at Springfield.
-Now it turns out that he had got hold of some resolutions passed at some convention or public meeting in Kane County.
+I contented myself, on that occasion, with denying, as I truly could, all connection with them, not denying or affirming whether they were passed at Springfield.
+Now, it turns out that he had got hold of some resolutions passed at some convention or public meeting in Kane County.
+I wish to say here, that I don't conceive that in any fair and just mind this discovery relieves me at all.
+I had just as much to do with the convention in Kane County as that at Springfield.
+I am as much responsible for the resolutions at Kane County as those at Springfield,-the amount of the responsibility being exactly nothing in either case; no more than there would be in regard to a set of resolutions passed in the moon.